 The avid grouse hunter survey has documented overall long-term declines in hourly flush rates.
 While some years have shown slight increases, the overall trend has been a steady decline.
-This has been true on both private land and Game Lands and in both the northern and southern mountain regions.
-In 2019-20 flush rates on private lands dropped sharply and were only slightly higher than on public Game Lands (Fig. 6).
-Historically more grouse were reported in the southern mountain region, however flush rates reported from the northern mountains have been very comparable for the last decade (Fig. 7).
+This has been true on both private land and Game Lands and in both the northern and southern mountain regions (Fig. 6).
+Historically more grouse were reported in the southern mountain region, however flush rates reported from the northern mountains have been very comparable for much of the last decade, and flush rates in both regions have declined to all-time lows (Fig. 7).

 Figure 6.
-Average grouse flushed per hour by land type by avid grouse hunter survey participants, 1989-90 through 2019-20.
+Average grouse flushed per hour by land type by avid grouse hunter survey participants, 1989-90 through 2021-22.

 Figure 7.
-Average grouse flushed per hour by region by avid grouse hunter survey participants, 1984-85 through 2019-20.
+Average grouse flushed per hour by region by avid grouse hunter survey participants, 1984-85 through 2021-22.

-Grouse hunting during the 2019-20 season was very poor in comparison to what hunters encountered when this survey began in the 1980's.
-In fact, grouse hunting this season was the worst on record for the numbers of grouse flushed and bagged per trip (Figs. 8-9).
-On 43% of trips hunters did not flush any grouse (Fig. 10).
+Grouse hunting during the 2021-22 season was very poor in comparison to what hunters encountered when this survey began in the 1980's.
+In fact, grouse hunting this season was the one of the worst on record for the numbers of grouse flushed and bagged per trip (Figs. 8-9).
+On half (50%) of trips hunters did not flush any grouse (Fig. 10).

 Figure 8.
-Average number of grouse flushed per hunting trip by avid grouse hunters, 1984-85 through 2019-20.
+Average number of grouse flushed per hunting trip by avid grouse hunters, 1984-85 through 2021-22.

 Figure 9.
-Average number of grouse bagged per hunting trip by avid grouse hunters, 1984-85 through 2019-20.
+Average number of grouse bagged per hunting trip by avid grouse hunters, 1984-85 through 2021-22.

 Figure 10.
-Percent of reported grouse hunting trips with no flushes by avid grouse hunters, 1984-85 through 2019-20.
+Percent of reported grouse hunting trips with no flushes by avid grouse hunters, 1984-85 through 2021-22.

-Not surprisingly, during the 2019-20 hunting season, avid hunters reported more hunting activity later in the winter after big game hunting seasons have closed (Fig. 11).
-Grouse hunters made substantially more trips in February than earlier in the season.
+Not surprisingly, during the 2021-22 hunting season, avid hunters reported more hunting activity later in the winter after big game hunting seasons have closed (Fig. 11).
+Grouse hunters made substantially more trips in January and February than earlier in the season.
 However, the number of grouse killed did not increase in a similar fashion.
-Hunters reported killing between 7 and 20 grouse each month of the season.
+Hunters reported killing between 6 and 16 grouse each month of the season.

 Figure 11.
-Total reported grouse hunting trips and harvests during the 2018-19 hunting season by avid grouse hunter survey participants.
+Total reported grouse hunting trips and harvests during the 2020-21 hunting season by avid grouse hunter survey participants.